Inside Out: Plot

 In the mind of a young girl named Riley Andersen are five personified emotions that influence her actions: Joy, Sadness, Fear, Disgust, and Anger.
-Riley's experiences become memories that are stored as colored orbs and are sent into long-term memory each night.
-The aspects of the five most important "core memories" within her personality take the form of five floating islands.
+They process her experiences into memories stored as colored orbs in "Headquarters", her conscious mind, and send them into long-term memory each night.
+The aspects of the most important "core memories" within her personality take the form of five floating islands.
 Joy acts as the leader and tries to limit Sadness's influence, perceiving her as an unnecessary burden for Riley.

 At age 11, Riley moves from Minnesota to San Francisco for her father's new job.
-On Riley's first day at her new school, Sadness retroactively saddens joyous memories, causing Riley to cry in front of her class.
+On Riley's first day at her new school, Sadness retroactively saddens joyous memories, making Riley cry in front of her class.
 This creates Riley's first sad core memory.
-Joy tries to dispose of the memory using a pneumatic tube but knocks loose the other core memories during a struggle with Sadness, disabling the personality islands.
+Joy tries to dispose of it using a pneumatic tube but knocks loose the other core memories during a struggle with Sadness, disabling the personality islands.
 Joy, Sadness, and the core memories are sucked out of Headquarters.
+In their absence, Anger, Fear, and Disgust attempt to create new happy core memories but push Riley away from her parents, friends, and favorite activities.
+Goofball, Friendship, and Hockey Island thus collapse into the Memory Dump, where forgotten things gradually disappear forever.

-In the absence of Joy and Sadness, Anger, Fear, and Disgust try to make happy core memories, but the results are disastrous, distancing Riley from her parents, peers, and hobbies.
-Without the core memories, Anger causes Riley's personality islands to crumble and fall into the "Memory Dump", where things fade to non-existence as they are forgotten.
+In the vast long-term memory area, Joy and Sadness encounter Bing Bong, Riley's childhood imaginary friend, who suggests riding the "train of thought" back to Headquarters.
+They miss it after Bing Bong naively leads them into Abstract Thought.
+In Imagination Land, which is under heavy renovations, Bing Bong bemoans Riley outgrowing him and rejects Joy's attempts to cheer him up in favor of Sadness's empathy.
+The trio catches the train, but it stops when Riley goes to sleep.
+At Dream Productions, Bing Bong is imprisoned in Subconscious for crashing a dream being filmed; Joy and Sadness get themselves arrested and free him as well as Jangles the Clown, Riley's scariest memory, frightening her awake.
+Meanwhile, Anger inserts an idea bulb into the console to make Riley run away to Minnesota, believing this will form new happy memories.